adam-poulton/slashdiablo-maphack/docs/Home.md

 [planqi wiki](https://github.com/planqi/slashdiablo-maphack/wiki) and were imported with their history.
 Pages covering features added after 1.9.9 are new.

+## Installing

+* [Installation](Installation.md) - what a release contains, where the files go, how to update and how to check which version is loaded

 ## BH Configuration

 As of BH 1.9.9, there are two configuration files associated with BH.
 They are: